 Your mortgage note contains a provision that addresses any adjustments to your monthly impounds and what lenders can do if there is an impound account shortage.
-In many cases lenders can demand that borrowers correct the shortage by paying into the impound account.
-Additionally, most mortgage documents contain a provision that permits lenders to correct any mistakes in the loan documents.
-This provision typically applies to documentation errors but may also enable the lender to increase your monthly payment to correct any errors they identify.
+In many cases lenders can demand that borrowers correct the shortage by paying into the impound account which may be accomplished by increasing your monthly payment.